kommitters/bns/README.md

 ## Examples

-In this example is showed, how you can instantiate a birthdays notification use case, and execute it on a simple ruby project and using a serverless configuration and a simple lambda deployment.
+In this example, we demonstrate how to instantiate a birthday notification use case and execute it in a basic Ruby project.
+We'll also cover its deployment in a serverless configuration, specifically using a simple Lambda deployment.

 ### Preparing the configurations